 We’ve taken the guesswork out of it for you and have broken down our favorite picks for the best ABC watch.
 These timepieces have become known as “ABC watches” (altimeter/barometer/compass) and as technology advances in all areas of outdoor gear, they are becoming more popular for everyone that enjoys the outdoor/hiking/hunting/camping lifestyle.
 All of our favorites include the ability to measure altitude, barometric pressure and include a compass to help you accurately judge your true direction at all times.
 They are also becoming more modern looking, providing a look that will pass for a watch you can wear everyday.

 Below you will also find all the details including a buyer’s guide that you should explore before buying an altimeter/ABC watch.
-We include a comparison chart of our top 10 picks, details on each watch, as well as a link to user reviews on Amazon.com where you can see what others have to say about the product.
-If you feel like we missed one, please drop a line in the comments section and let us know!
+We include a comparison chart of our top 3 picks, details on each watch, as well as a link to user reviews on Amazon.com where you can see what others have to say about the product.
+If you feel like we missed one, please contact us and let us know!

-Now that you’ve had a chance to view our top picks, let’s dive a little deeper.
+Now that you’ve had a chance to view our three favorites, let’s dive a little deeper.
 Feel free to use the quick jump menu below to jump straight to anything you just may have questions about.

 - What Is an ABC Watch?

 - A Buyer’s Guide: 9 Things to Consider: